• Home |

 ammo with a suppressor

+Well, mostly, anyway.
 Really, it's a careful balance of choosing subsonic ammo that still has enough energy to do what you need it to do.
 If you’re just having fun at the range, then whatever, it doesn’t really matter.
-But if you’ve got a can on your home-defense carbine, then there’s a bit more thought required.
+But if you’ve got a suppressor on your home defense carbine, then a bit more thought is required.

-Generally, I tend to just reach for a heavy, slow-moving bullet, but you can absolutely use supersonic 9mm ammo with a suppressor; you just won’t be as whisper quiet as you will with subsonic.
+Generally, I tend to just reach for a heavy, slow-moving bullet (under the speed of sound 1,125 fps), but you can absolutely use supersonic 9mm ammo with a suppressor.
+You just won’t be as whisper quiet as you will with subsonic.
 You can do your own math and decide if the extra damage to your ears is worth it if you have to, heaven forbid, fire that home-defense gun inside.

-Heavy subsonics are still effective at stopping a human attacker (or an animal like a coyote or what have you), so I wouldn’t discount them completely, especially when you think about the rapid-fire, low-recoil capability of a carbine.
+Heavy subsonics are still effective at stopping a human attacker (or an animal like a coyote or rapid dog), so I wouldn’t discount them completely, especially when you think about the rapid-fire, low-recoil capability of a carbine.

-And I don’t know about you, but as much as I enjoy my hearing, I’m not putting ear-pro on when I hear someone kick in my door at 3 am.
-So for me, subsonics are the move, but that’s a decision you’ll have to make for yourself.
+I don’t know about you, but as much as I enjoy my hearing, I’m not putting ear-pro on when I hear someone kick in my door at 3 am.
+For me, subsonics are the move, but that’s a decision you’ll have to make for yourself.

 Carbine Shooting

-If you’re like me and love a good 9mm carbine, then it's important to know that you can get a lot more out of it, whether you’re using it for target shooting, competition, or defense, by choosing the right ammo.
+If you’re like me and love a good 9mm carbine, then it's important to know that you can get a lot more out of it by choosing the right ammo, whether you’re using it for target shooting, competition, or defense.

 Carbine